CloudBytes-Academy/CloudBytes.dev/calepin/content/articles/0008 automate-pelican-firebase-hosting.md

 }
 ```

-Instead of "uberpython-prod" you should see the project you chose during the configuration.
+Instead of "cloudbytes-prod" you should see the project you chose during the configuration.

 `firebase.json`: Contains the configuration of your services,